 TRIUMF has three Experiments Evaluation Committees (EECs), who meet as indicated below:

-- Life Sciences Projects Evaluation Committee (LSPEC) meets once a year in April (usually)
+- Life Sciences Projects Evaluation Committee (LSPEC) meets once a year in April/May (usually)

 - Subatomic Physics Experiments Evaluation Committee (SAP-EEC) meets twice a year in July and December/January (usually)

 - Molecular & Materials Science Experiments Evaluation Committee (MMS-EEC) meets twice a year in June/July and December/January (usually)

 The purpose of these committees is to review new research proposals which are presented at the meetings and advise TRIUMF's management on the feasibility of such research proposals and the allocation of beam time in appropriate priority sequence.
 They also review the progress of ongoing experiments.
 The committee members are selected based on their expertise in areas such as nuclear and particle physics, nuclear astrophysics, application of the muon spin rotation to condensed matter physics, chemistry, life sciences, and nuclear medicine.
 The committees are comprised of eight or nine members from both national and international scientific communities and each member serves for a period of three years.